garrekstemo/Optics-Tutorials/src/lesson01.md

 # Lesson 1: Basic Optical Elements and Beam Alignment

 Lesson 1 introduces students to basic optical elements and alignment techniques.
-It is divided into two parts: the first part covers basic optical elements, alignment, and safety.
+It is divided into two parts.
+The first part covers basic optical elements, alignment, and safety.
 The second part is an experiment to measure the pit width of a CD and DVD.

 Remember that tutorials are not lectures but interactive sessions